Kindergarten is an all day every day program offered at each Huron Valley Schools elementary building for the traditional school calendar.

 Kindergarten Entry Age Information

-According to Michigan Law, if a child residing in Huron Valley School District is not 5 years of age on September 1 but will be 5 years of age not later than December 1, the parent or legal guardian of that child may enroll the child in kindergarten for the school year if the parent or legal guardian fills out the Kindergarten Age Waiver that he or she intends to enroll their child in kindergarten.
+According to Michigan Law, if a child residing in Huron Valley School District is 5 years of age on or before September 1, the parent or legal guardian of that child may enroll the child in Junior Kindergarten or Kindergarten.
+If a child is 5 years of age on or after September 2 but will be 5 years of age on or before December 1, the parent or legal guardian of that child may enroll the child in Junior Kindergarten or Kindergarten for the school year if the parent or legal guardian fills out the Kindergarten Age Waiver.

 Note: A school district that receives this waiver may make a recommendation to the parent or legal guardian of a child described in this subsection that the child is not ready to enroll in kindergarten due to the child's age or other factors.
 The parent or legal guardian retains the sole discretion to determine whether or not to enroll the child in kindergarten if the student is 5 years of age not later than December 1.